5G has been ho-hum so far. The iPhone 12 gives us a reason to be excited

 "The average consumer doesn't know how to assess 5G, they just know it's supposed to be the next best thing in mobile," Lopez said.

-Discuss: iPhone 12: If anything can make people excited for 5G, it's Apple
+Discuss: iPhone 12: If anything can get you excited for 5G, it's Apple

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.